 We are committed to creating shareholder value.
-In 2017, we achieved our third consecutive year of record earnings.
-Net Income was \$6.2 million, or \$0.86 per share, compared to \$5.8 million, or \$0.81 per share, in 2016.
-Also in 2017, the Board approved a 7.4% annual cash dividend increase to \$0.58 per share and approved 3-for-2 stock dividend that was effective March 1, 2017.
+In 2019, we achieved our fifth consecutive year of record earnings.
+Net income was \$8.7 million, or \$1.08 per share, compared to \$7.3 million, or \$0.95 per share, in 2018.
+Also in 2019, the Board approved a 6.5% annual cash dividend increase to \$0.66 per share.
 The Board has increased the cash dividend every year since 2004.
-For the first time in its history, the Company was added to the Russell 2000 index in June 2017.
-Total 2017 shareholder return, including dividends and stock price appreciation, was 62%.
-Total shareholder return for the 5 years ended 2017 was 172%.

 Our compensation philosophy is designed to incentivize management to create shareholder value, by attracting and retaining talent, rewarding performance and instilling an ownership culture.
-Our adoption of the Restricted Stock Plan this past year is intended to advance those goals, by further aligning senior management with our shareholders.
-As described below, starting with our incentive bonuses to our executive officers for fiscal 2017, we will pay a portion of the bonuses in the form of restricted stock, based on earnings targets.
+Our Restricted Stock Plan is intended to advance those goals, by further aligning senior management with our shareholders.
+As described below, we pay a portion of bonuses in the form of restricted stock, based on earnings targets.
 This section will provide an overview of our executive compensation philosophy and why we believe it is appropriate for the Company and its shareholders.